Psoriasis

 • Review disease control at 2-3 months after starting or changing therapy.

-• If minimal disease activity targets are not met, adjust treatment intensity or refer for biologic therapy initiation.
+• If clear or almost clear skin is not achieved, targets are not met, adjust treatment intensity or refer for biologic therapy initiation.

 Referral3,10,11

-• Special sites (face, genitals, hands, feet, and nails) are significantly affected and are not being adequately treated
+• There is involvement of high-impact sites (face, palms, soles, genitals, scalp, and nails) and they are not being adequately treated.

-• Biologics should be considered for disease that remains unresponsive to systemic therapy or requiring discontinuation due to intolerance.
-When considering referral for biologic therapy, ensure that the vaccination status of the patient is up to date and they have a recent clear TB skin test.
+• Biologics should be considered for disease that remains unresponsive to systemic therapy or it requires discontinuation due to intolerance.
+When considering referral for biologic therapy, ensure the vaccination status of the patient is up to date and they have a recent clear TB skin test.

 Monitoring an individual on biologics16-31